Ph.D. Physics – California Institute of Technology, 1977

 Quantum information processing is a rapidly growing field of research with fundamental implications as well as potential practical applications.
-We are actively involved in an optical approach to quantum computing and we have done work in quantum key distribution as well.
+We are actively investigating optical approaches to quantum computing and improved methods for quantum key distribution.

 “Bell Inequality for Position and Time”, J. D. Franson, Phys.
 Rev. Lett.
 62, 2205 (1989).

 A complete list of publications can be found on our group website.